 Light temporary construction accesses with a requirement for future operational use will be designed to the same standards as light temporary construction accesses as detailed in Section 4.6.
 Post-construction some or all elements of the access design will be retained to provide access during the operation and maintenance phase of the Proposed Development.
-There are six light temporary construction and operational accesses included in the Proposed Development.
+There are six light temporary construction and operational accesses included in the Proposed Development namely A-14, A-24, A-25, A-46, A-49 and A-66.